 John received his Bachelor of Arts in Political Science from Centre College.
 When he begins any new research project he starts with understanding buyers’ and users’ experiences and bases the rest of the process on those perspectives and insights.
 His latest research project involved writing the Applicant Tracking Systems Buyer’s Guide.
 John’s research interests include buyer psychology and pattern and trend identification.

 Brian attended University of South Carolina where he obtained his BA in Library and Information Science.
 He is currently attending grad school at Rutgers University.
 In his previous jobs he was a web developer for Search Solution Group and Middlesex County Government office.
 Because Brian is involved in researching and creating new categories on the TrustRadius site - his favorites include software focused on data - when Brian researches a new software category he looks at other technology sites to get a high-level understanding of the software category before delving into the specific features that are endemic to that category.
 Then he looks at the features and capabilities that set the highly competitive products apart from each other.
-Outside of his work as a Research Analyst he is very interested in development tools and software used by web developers.
+Brian has also developed apps and automation to assist the research team with policies and procedures.
+Outside of his work as a Technical Research Specialist he is very interested in development tools and software used by web developers.

 Harry Lees - Research Content Associate

 Harry Lees attended University of Wisconsin-Madison and received a Comprehensive Honors degree in Political Science and Journalism.
 Harry joined TrustRadius as a writer and editor for the Buyer Blog, where he covers technology product trends, business strategy, and tech industry news.
 Harry is a dual-citizen of the U.S and U.K. In his free time, he follows politics, nerds out with friends, and works on creative writing projects.